List of Red Dwarf characters: The Skutters

+Talkie Toaster

-Talkie ToasterTalkie Toaster is a minor character, a monomaniacal talking toaster that tries to steer every conversation to the subject of toast.
+Talkie Toaster is a minor character, a monomaniacal talking toaster that tries to steer every conversation to the subject of toast.

 Owned by Lister, Talkie Toaster is a toaster with artificial intelligence that is completely obsessed with making toast and annoys everyone on board.
 In Series I (and a deleted scene in Series II), it appears as a standard 1970s-style toaster made from stainless steel but with a circular light on the side which flashes as he speaks, and is voiced by John Lenahan, with a transatlantic accent.
 In Series IV, it appears as a red toaster made of plastic, with its name "Talkie Toaster" emblazoned on the side, and rather more flashing red and green lights and is voiced by David Ross (who played Kryten in his title episode).

 The Toaster repeatedly interjects in conversations and whenever possible tries to steer the conversation towards toast.
 Eventually Lister smashes the Toaster with a hammer.
-Kryten repairs the toaster in order to use it as a guinea-pig for "intelligence compression" — restoring Holly's former intelligence (the ultimate aim is to cure Holly's computer senility) at the cost of reducing her operational lifespan.
+Kryten repairs the toaster in order to use it as a guinea-pig for "intelligence compression"—restoring Holly's former intelligence (the ultimate aim is to cure Holly's computer senility) at the cost of reducing her operational lifespan.
 The toaster's repaired personality is somewhat different from the original: it now has a different voice and no longer tries to hide its obsession with toast.

 The Talkie Toaster returns in the Series XII episode "Mechocracy" (2017), where it is again voiced by David Ross and depicted in its Series IV appearance.
 In the episode, the toaster has spent nearly two decades switched off in the garbage hold.
 Kryten and Lister make a deal with the toaster to swing the election for president of the machines on Red Dwarf in Kryten's favour.
 After Kryten wins, the Cat locks Rimmer in the garbage hold alone with the toaster until Monday.

 Outside the TV series, Talkie Toaster plays a secondary, yet vital role in the book Better Than Life, where Holly revives him in order to have someone to talk to while the crew are stuck in the virtual reality game.
 In this version, it is toaster who figures out how to restore Holly's IQ after perusing Holly's manuals, and later is also the one who informs the Dwarfers how to survive a black hole, Holly having given him this information while showing off his intelligence before he had to shut himself down (although he 'required' the crew to eat multiple pieces of toast before he gave them the information, Kryten having to eat Rimmer's share).

 Talkie Toaster's interviews with various Red Dwarf characters (complete with offers of toast) can be found on Red Dwarf's official website.